Phosphorus in Pregnancy – Importance, Daily Intake & Food Sources

 3. It Assists in the Regulation of Metabolism

-A key role of phosphorus is to normalize metabolism and convert food to energy.
+A key role of phosphorus is to normalise metabolism and convert food to energy.
 When pregnant, your body requires additional energy to cope with the speedily occurring changes.
-A sufficient quantity of phosphorus from your meals will ensure that you regulate your metabolism and the food is suitably utilized by you.
+A sufficient quantity of phosphorus from your meals will ensure that you regulate your metabolism and the food is suitably utilised by you.

 4. It Is Indispensable for the Growth of the Baby’s Brain